Left - inside Beaséjour. Right - Josephine Duffau Lagarrosse presents a barrel sample of the 2022 vintage - April 2023

 -----

-I tasted it in April 2023.
-The soil here, a limestone one, is exceptional, and during the hot summer of 2022, it has “cooled” down the vines with a fantastic result!
-For me, 2022 marks a style change towards a more elegant, refined, and sophisticated one than vintages 2019, 2018, and 2016.
-A wine with a well-integrated mix of finesse and power, minerality, Burgundian delicacy, and the opulence of highly-esteemed Grand Cru wines from Chambolle Musigny/Gevrey Chambertin and Vosne Romanée.
-The blend for the 2022 vintage has 10% more C. Franc than in previous vintages: 69% Merlot + 31% C. Franc; the harvest of Merlot took place from the 6th to the 9th of September, and C. Franc was collected on the 23rd of September.
-ABV is 14.9%, but you can’t feel it while tasting.
-This is a mind-boggling effort and proof of Josephine Duffau Lagarrosse's extraordinary winemaking skills.
+I tasted it five times - last time in October 2025.
+Consistent notes.
+The soil here, a limestone-based one, is exceptional, and during the hot summer of 2022, it cooled the vines with fantastic results!
+For me, 2022 marks a shift towards a more elegant, refined, and sophisticated style compared to vintages 2019, 2018, and 2016.
+A wine with a well-integrated mix of finesse and power, minerality, Burgundian delicacy, and the opulence of highly esteemed Grand Cru wines from Chambolle-Musigny, Gevrey-Chambertin, and Vosne-Romanée.
+The blend for the 2022 vintage features 10% more Cabernet Franc than in previous vintages: 69% Merlot and 31% Cabernet Franc.
+The Merlot harvest took place from September 6th to 9th, and the Cabernet Franc was collected on September 23rd.
+The ABV is 14.9%, but you can’t detect it on the palate.
+This is a remarkable achievement and a testament to Josephine Duffau Lagarrosse's exceptional winemaking skills.
 Bravo!!
+When tasted in February, April, and October (all in 2025), after bottling, this wine fulfilled all the promises made during the barrel tasting.

-Tasted twice - last time in April 2023.
+Tasted three times - last time in October 2024.
 Consistent notes.
 79% Merlot + 21% C. Franc, 13.5% alcohol.
 The frost didn't affect the vineyard.
-Harvest finished relatively late, meaning mid-October, with C. Franc perfectly ripe.
+Harvest was finished relatively late, in mid-October, with the C. Franc perfectly ripe.
 This is the first vintage made 100% by Josephine Duffau Lagarrosse.
-Dark red, fresh, pure, mineral, violets and roses, raspberries, C. Franc, shined through, was precise, focused, and had superb midpalate, structure, and length.
+Dark red, fresh, pure, and mineral, with notes of violets, roses, and raspberries.
+It shone through as precise and focused, with superb mid-palate structure and length.
 It's more complex and longer compared to the one I tasted last year.
 It was quite an achievement for her first vintage.
 A great future awaits!

 2020 98+p

 Tasted twice - last time in April 2023.
 Consistent notes.
 79% Merlot + 21% C. Franc.
-It was fascinating when I tasted it along with the 2019 and 2018 vintages in November 2021.
-This wine was similarly stupendous from the bottle when tasted in April 2023.
+It was fascinating to taste it alongside the 2019 and 2018 vintages in November 2021.
+This wine was similarly stupendous when tasted from the bottle in April 2023.
 It is similar to 2022, which I tasted on the same occasion.
 Creamy berries and silky tannin.
 Multilayered, sophisticated, and seamless.
 It has a fabulous structure, mid-palate, and a superb finish.
 Fantastic effort.

 2019 97-98p

 Tasted twice - last time in November 2021.
 Consistent notes.
 I wrote in June 2021 after tasting a barrel sample of 2019 BDL.
 "It's a beautiful effort!
 It had a great nose with a remarkable intensity of black cherries, dark chocolate, and cocoa powder.
-It was fleshy on the palate with high complexity and a sophisticated touch, with a luxurious and lingering finish.
+It was rich on the palate, with high complexity and a sophisticated touch, finishing with a luxurious and lingering aftertaste.
 This wine oozes sheer class!
-It was identically impressive from the bottle in November 2021 and had some elegance, too.
+It was impressively identical to the bottle from November 2021 and also had some elegance.

 2018 98+p

 I tasted it twice in 2021 from the bottle.
 Consistent notes.
-It's a badass sublime wine.
-High-class nose with a riveting intensity of black cherries, grated chocolate, and mocha, creamy on the palate with exquisitely grained tannin, extraordinary complexity, sophisticated touch, and lingering finish for over 60 seconds.
+It's a badass, sublime wine.
+High-class nose with a riveting intensity of black cherries, grated chocolate, and mocha, creamy on the palate with exquisitely grained tannins, extraordinary complexity, a sophisticated touch, and a lingering finish that lasts over 60 seconds.

 2017 (barrel sample) 95p

 It was tasted in April 2018.
-It is fresh and oaky, with plenty of dark berries, juiciness, length, silky tannin, elegance, and splendid structure.
+It is fresh and oaky, with a wealth of dark berries, juiciness, length, silky tannins, elegance, and a splendid structure.
 It has a delicate complexity and a persistent finish.
 This is a strong performance for the vintage.

 2016 (barrel sample) 95p

 I tasted it in April 2017.
-It has an excellent nose of black fruit, a velvety texture, excellent acidity, a great composition, and is very complex and refined.
+It boasts an excellent nose of black fruit, a velvety texture, excellent acidity, a well-composed palate, and is remarkably complex and refined.
 It is a stupendous effort.

 2010 (barrel sample) 96p